-Badgingarra contains a primary school, tavern and post office, roadhouse and other businesses.
-It has several recreational facilities at its Community Centre including tennis courts, a bowling green, a football oval and a golf course, parks and playgrounds.
+Badgingarra is renowned for its picturesque National Parks and wildflower season which complements the diverse agricultural sector throughout the area.
+The town contains a primary school, tavern and post office, roadhouse and other businesses.
+It has several recreational facilities at its Community Centre including tennis courts, bowling green, football oval, golf course, parks and playgrounds.
+The town is situated on the Brand highway which provides it with strong transport and freight advantages for local industry.